 Students who have transferred to Calvin from some other college or university will be considered Calvin students (rather than as transfer students) if they will have completed two semesters of full time academic work at Calvin by the time they begin the upper division major.

 Students desiring to transfer to Calvin for the upper division major, who have completed course work judged by the department to be equivalent to the nine required pre-nursing courses, will be considered for admission to the nursing program after qualified students from Calvin have been accepted into the program.

 Applicants for admission, who are graduates of Calvin, will be given equal consideration for admission with current Calvin students.

-For additional information on transferring to Calvin College, please contact Academic Services.
+For additional information on transferring to Calvin University, please contact Academic Services.

 Nursing students will be charged Calvin tuition.
 In addition, a $1,300 fee will be assessed for each nursing practicum course.
-Students normally take one practicum course in each semester of the two-year upper division major.
+Students normally take one practicum course in each semester of the two-year upper division major; four total semesters.

 Prior to beginning the nursing practicum courses, students will need to buy uniforms, name tags, a stethoscope, a blood pressure cuff, and complete an American Heart Association Healthcare Provider CPR course.
 Additional costs will be incurred for health-related items such as immunizations and titers as required by the practicum agencies.

 Lastly, textbooks are a big investment in becoming a nurse.
 In recent years the textbook bundle has averaged around $1100 for the two year program; covering all four semesters.
 Nursing textbooks are beneficial as students graduate and enter into a nursing career or into graduate school.
 Students also receive the electronic version of these textbooks when purchasing the bundle which will always be accessible beyond graduation.